dabane-ghassan/int-lab-book/README.md

 - Meeting with the supervisor, wednesday april 7th, 10 a.m. 🚩
 - Checking the source code of the What/Where network repo. 🚩
 - Checking some Pytorch tutorials. 🚩
-- Thinking about a way to integrate the STN module into the What/Where model &#8594; Reproducing Figure 4 from the original paper <sup>1</sup>.
+- Thinking about a way to integrate the STN module into the What/Where model &#8594; Reproducing Figure 4 from the original paper <sup>1</sup>. 🚩
+- Preparing slides for the first oral presentation at friday. 🚩

 ## **Week 2** - *12th to 19th April, 2021*